pdjr-signalk/pdjr-signalk-push-notifier/README.md

    export VAPID_SUBJECT=mailto:*some email address*
    ```

-3.

-4. Configure Signal K to operate using SSL (if it isn't already) by
+3. Configure Signal K to operate using SSL (if it isn't already) by
    running 'signalk-server-setup' and entering 'y' in response to the
    'Do you want to enable SSL?' prompt.
-5. Enable the plugin's push notification service by checking the
-   'Enable push notifications' property in the plugin configuration
-   screen.

 At this point the plugin will be able to manage subscriptions to its
 push notification service and will attept to send push notifications